crosscap/cs61a-learning/note.md

 Numbers are self-evaluating; symbols are bound to values

 Call expressions include an operator and 0 or more operands in parentheses

+## Multiple try statements

+Control jumps to the except suite of the most recent try statement that handles that type of exception